-A digital version of the 2019 ELA exam can be found on THIS page – if you wish to practice the online version, you will need the one reading passage which is not included on this site, which can be found HERE.
+A digital version of the 2019 ELA exam can also be found on THIS page – if you wish to practice the online version, you will need the one reading passage which is not included on this site, which can be found HERE.

 THE TEST IS STILL UNTIMED – You can take as much time as you need